 A Panoply of Flavors

-Sample the many flavors of Istanbul in a staggering variety of places—at vibrant bazaars and outdoor markets, in a local home, at a family-run candy shop, at an Alevi Muslim house of worship, and at some of the city’s most exciting restaurants.
+Sample the many flavors of Istanbul in a staggering variety of places — at vibrant bazaars and outdoor markets, in a local home, at a family-run candy shop, and at some of the city’s most exciting restaurants.

-In addition to eating well, we’ll delve deep into Istanbul’s cultural traditions by visiting churches and mosques with fascinating living histories, meeting a pigeon trainer on a rooftop in the bustling Fatih neighborhood, exploring a beer-factory-turned-contemporary-photography-gallery, and much more.
+In addition to eating well, we’ll delve deep into Istanbul’s cultural traditions by visiting churches and mosques with fascinating living histories, enjoying a traditional hamam treatment and much more.

-The total cost of this trip is $3,250.
-For travelers wishing to have single accommodations during the trip, an additional $630 will be due at the time of the final payment.
+- The total cost of this trip is $3,680 for 2024.
+For travelers wishing to have single accommodations during the trip, an additional $930 will be due at the time of the final payment.
 A $500 non-refundable deposit per traveler is required to secure space on the trip.
 The balance is due 90 days prior to the start of the trip.

 • All food and drink consumed on the activities (breakfast every day, 6 lunches, 5 dinners) – for most people this will be enough to consume for the week.
 However, there will be some free time to do additional touring.